hipay/hipay-fullservice-sdk-magento1/CONTRIBUTING.md

 ### Testing

-The CasperJS tests are located in the /bin/tests directory.
-Currently, the tests do not cover all features offered by Hipay, but tests for the frontend and for the backend are present.
+The CasperJS tests are located in */bin/tests*.
+Currently, the tests do not cover all features offered by Hipay, but some tests for the frontend and for the backend are present.

 **[CasperJs][casperjs]** and **[PhantomJs][phamtomjs]** are installed by default in the container, so you can run the tests via an exec docker command.

         sudo docker exec -it jira-mg-latest.hipay-pos-platform.com sh /tmp/development/launch-all-tests-docker.sh